Xinpeng19/my-first-repo/README.md

-# my-first-repo
+# My-First-Repo
-Currently a senior at Brandeis
+Xinpeng Jin, currently a senior at Brandeis

 Ziyang Deng, a second year MSF student in Brandeis International Business School.